dkfz-unite/unite-feed-images/Docs/api-models-images.md

 - Example: `"Donor1"`

 **`scanning_date`** - Date, when image was created.
-- Note: It's hidden and protected.
-Relative date is shown instead, if calculation was possible.
 - Type: _String_
 - Format: "YYYY-MM-DD"
-- Limitations: Only either 'ScanningDate' or 'ScanningDay' can be set at once, not both
+- Limitations: Only either 'scanning_date' or 'scanning_day' can be set at once, not both
 - Example: `"2020-01-07"`

 **`scanning_day`** - Relative number of days since diagnosis statement, when image was created.
 - Type: _Number_
-- Limitations: Integer, greater or equal to 0, only either 'ScanningDate' or 'ScanningDay' can be set at once, not both
+- Limitations: Integer, greater or equal to 1, only either 'scanning_date' or 'scanning_day' can be set at once, not both
 - Example: `7`

 **`mri_image`*** - MRI image data.